 When donors visit the main campaign page to make a donation, they will be able to credit their donation to an individual, team, or to the overall campaign.

 Good to know:

-- Team fundraising can be added to any campaign type, except for auctions.
+- Team fundraising can be added to any campaign type, except for auctions and projects.

 Other articles you may find helpful: